Skip to main content

 Memory Profiling Details

-We measured memory using two tools: docker stats for RSS (Resident Set Size) and pmap -x for heap breakdown.
-"Idle" was measured after a 60-second warmup with zero active requests.
-"Under load" was measured at peak during a 50-concurrent-request burst sustained for 30 seconds.
+We measure memory using two tools: docker stats for RSS (Resident Set Size) and pmap -x for heap breakdown.
+"Idle" is measured after a 60-second warmup with zero active requests.
+"Under load" is measured at peak during a 50-concurrent-request burst sustained for 30 seconds.
+The full per-tool memory table is published with the rest of the run on /benchmarks.

 JavaScript-Heavy Pages: Separate Analysis

-For JavaScript-heavy pages, CRW's latency advantage largely disappears — rendering time dominates.
-More importantly, CRW's coverage drops to 74% on JS-heavy pages compared to 92% overall.
+For JavaScript-heavy pages, CRW's latency advantage largely disappears — rendering time dominates — and its coverage is lower on this subset than its overall figure.
 LightPanda is still maturing and doesn't yet implement the full browser API surface that Playwright (Chromium) covers.

 The honest takeaway: if your workload is predominantly SPAs, Crawl4AI or Firecrawl's Playwright-based rendering gives better coverage today.
 CRW is a better fit for HTML-primary content.